MohamedRejeb/Compose-Youtube-Motion-Layout/README.md

 # Compose Youtube Motion Layout

-Android app made using jetpack compose contains the same youtube motion animation.
+Android app made using jetpack compose that contains the same motion animation as Youtube App.

 I made this app to confirm that compose is a powerful tool to make complex animations and share with you this power.